 Organizations and individual caregivers:

 Collaborating with people in your community is the best way to create a solid, sustainable program.
 This is definitely a team effort!
-Mapping the hospice programs, both nonprofit and for profit, that are located near the prisons or near enough to cover the Counties the prison is located.
+Mapping the hospice programs, both nonprofit and for profit, that are located near the prisons or near enough to cover the county in which the prison is located.

 A national database of community hospice programs can be found here: nationalhospicelocator.com